Next-Flip/Momentum-Firmware/documentation/file_formats/AssetPacks.md

 ## How to install Asset Packs?

 Installing Asset Packs is quite easy and straightforward.
-First, make sure you're on an updated version of XFW before you begin, Asset Packs were added in v40!
+First, make sure you're on an updated version of Momentum before you begin, Asset Packs were added in v40!
 Then, find some packs to install (we have a channel in our discord where you can find some) or make your own (see below).
 Once you have some packs to install:

 - Open qFlipper and navigate to `SD Card` and into `asset_packs`; if you do not see this folder, try reinstalling the firmware, or create it yourself.